pingidentity/pingone-sample-login/README.md

 The Applications page shows the new application.
 Click the toggle switch to enable the application.
 View the details of your application and make note of its **Client ID**.

+11. **Edit** the Application (click the pencil icon)
-11. On the Profile Tab of your new application, populate **SignOn URL** with the location that dist/login/ will live.
+12. On the Profile Tab of your new application, populate **SignOn URL** with the location that dist/login/ will live.
 For example, https://www.example.com/login/
-12. On the Configuration Yab of your new application, populat **SignOff URLs** with the location that dist/logout/ will live.
+13. On the Configuration Yab of your new application, populat **SignOff URLs** with the location that dist/logout/ will live.
 For example, https://www.example.com/logout/
-13. On the Policy Tab, at a minimum, add **Single Factor**2
+14. On the Policies Tab, at a minimum, add **Single Factor**2
-14. Click **Save and Close**
+15. Click **Save**

 ### Get your Environment ID